What is an Account Lockout Policy?

 - Under the Account tab of the user properties, check the Unlock Account checkbox to unlock the account

 Account Lockout Threshold

-This security setting determines the number of failed logon attempts that is allowed before a user account is locked-out.
+This security setting determines the number of failed logon attempts that are allowed before a user account is locked out.

 Reset Account Lock-out Counter After